 As conscious consumers, how can we get the glow without the guilt?
 Cruelty-free is a label that many makeup companies use to indicate no animal was harmed or tested on to make their products.
 Sadly, no label yet exists to guarantee child exploitation isn’t involved in our makeup products.

-But that hasn’t stopped these five companies from going the extra mile to demonstrate their commitment to help keep children safe.
+But that hasn’t stopped these four companies from going the extra mile to demonstrate their commitment to help keep children safe.
 Read more about their ethical products below.

 Canadian based Pure Anada guarantees that raw materials are mined ethically in India without the use of child labour.
 Their supplier owns their mines and funds school and daycare centres to ensure a fair quality of life for their employees.